wengandrew/formation-modeling/CONTRIBUTING.md

 ## Keep figures in notebooks

-- For making publication-ready plots, keep one notebook per figure.
-- Don't give figure numbers, since this may change.
-Instead, you can name each notebook as something descriptive, e.g.:
+For making publication-ready plots, keep one notebook per figure.
+I generally don't bother putting figure numbers in the filenames, since figure numbers may change very quickly, especially during the last odd hours leading up to a paper submission.
+Instead, try to give each notebook a descriptive name, e.g.:
   - `2022_11_15_fig_effect_of_pressure.ipynb`
   - `2022_11_15_fig_expanded_stoichiometry_model.ipynb`

+## Use Markdown generously

-## Start notebooks with `yyyy_mm_dd`
+## Start notebooks with `yyyy_mm_dd...`

-- I find this to be the best way to track and sort through notebooks
+I find this to be the best way to track and sort through notebooks as the number of notebooks grow

 ## One figure, one notebook